byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 include ${HOME}/symbiflow-examples/common/common.mk
 ```

-Note that there is a variable called TOP which defines the name of your top-level module in your design.
-Change that line to match your design.
+Important: note that there is a variable called TOP in the Makefile which defines the name of your top-level module in your design.
+Change that line to match your design before saving.

-Also note that there is a variable called XDC which defines the name of your .xdc file - change that as well if needed to match your file name.
+Also note that there is a variable called XDC which defines the name of your .xdc file - change that to match your file name.

+Finally - there should be no testbench files in this directory.
+All you should have are design .sv, .v, and .xdc files.
+If any testbench .sv files were copied by the `collectFiles` program into this directory, delete them now.
 ## Running Symbiflow On Your Lab Files
+Now you are ready to actually run Symbiflow on your lab files.
 ## Activate Your Environment
 Execute the following commands: